unknownue/unknownue.github.io/docs/INTRODUCTION.md

 1. Custom templates for specialized content types
 2. Additional shortcodes for enhanced markdown functionality
-3. CSS customizations for styling and layout
+3. SCSS customizations for styling and layout
 4. Pull request documentation system
 5. Extended syntax highlighting support

 ## Development Workflow

 1. Content is written in Markdown in the `content/` directory
+2. Styles are developed in SCSS in the `sass/` directory
-2. Local development is done using `serve.sh` which runs Zola's built-in server
+3. Local development is done using `serve.sh` which runs Zola's built-in server
-3. The site is built using Zola's build system with custom pre/post-processing
+4. The site is built using Zola's build system with custom pre/post-processing
-4. Deployment is handled through GitHub Pages or other static hosting
+5. Deployment is handled through GitHub Pages or other static hosting

 ## Conclusion